ccx997t/usersys/README.md

 ##  Deployment

 * create database table ,use db.sql
-* use jdk  and maven , generate  three jars for the three modules
+* use jdk bin and maven , generate  three jars for the three modules in target
 * excute deploy.sh.
 It can build three docker images and run three docker containers,such as eureka-server,userinfo-service,userinfo-restapi.

    ```bash